rohithmenon/carnd/traffic_sign_classifier/report.md

 #### Model Architecture
 ![](report_images/model_architecture.jpg)

 The model is inspired by LeNet and ResNet.
 ResNet has the idea that deeper networks should not perform worse than a corresponding shallow network.
-The shortcut layer1 and layer3 output is a resnet identity connection.
+The shortcut between layer1 and layer3 output is a resnet identity connection.
 The 1x1 convolution is used to project layer1 output to match layer3 output for concatenation.
 The resnet idea is also similar to the multi-stage architecture proposed in Traffic Sign Recognition with Multi-Scale Convolutional Networks [Pierre Sermanet and Yann LeCun].
 Fully connected layers have 40% dropouts to prevent overfitting.

 Attempt was made to use inception module [Christian Szegedy et al, Going deeper with convolutions] but it was extremely time consuming to train even with a GPU.